 What is a usage-based pricing model?

-In a nutshell, usage-based business pricing models charge customers based on how much they use a certain product or service.
+In a nutshell, usage-based business models (often categorized as usage-based pricing) charge customers based on how much they use a certain product or service.

 Customers typically pay a fixed fee for a certain amount of usage, metered in unit increments.
 For example, if they use 10.000 API calls, they pay for 10,000 API calls.
 Often pay per use models are much more sophisticated.
 Companies have tiered, volume, or contingent pricing models.